fmr-llc/jive-accordion/README.md

 * Download a copy of the "Library Loader" file from your community.
 Open it for editing.
 * Go back to the Content Lookup widget and search for "Accordion Widget".
 You should see the four library files you uploaded to your community in the previous section.
 * Find the search result for "Accordion Widget CSS Library" and copy its Content ID.
 It should be a number like 694225.
-* Update the library_loader.js file line for "accordion_widget.css" and update the content ID variable (it should be 0 before updating) to the Content ID copied in the previous step.
+* Update the library_loader.js file line for "accordion_widget.css" and update the content ID variable (it should be 0 before updating) to the Content ID you just copied.
 The result should look similar to:
 ```
 	libraries['accordion_widget.css'] = { contentID: '694225' };
 ```
 * Find the search result for "Accordion Widget JavaScript Library" and copy its Content ID.
 It should be a number like 694226.
-* Update the library_loader.js file line for "accordion_widget.js" and update the content ID variable (it should be 0 before updating) to the Content ID copied in the previous step.
+* Update the library_loader.js file line for "accordion_widget.js" and update the content ID variable (it should be 0 before updating) to the Content ID you just copied.
 The result should look similar to:
 ```
 	libraries['accordion_widget.js'] = { contentID: '694226' };
 ```
 * Find the search result for "Accordion Widget Builder CSS Library" and copy its Content ID.
 It should be a number like 694227.
-* Update the library_loader.js file line for "accordion_widget_builder.css" and update the content ID variable (it should be 0 before updating) to the Content ID copied in the previous step.
+* Update the library_loader.js file line for "accordion_widget_builder.css" and update the content ID variable (it should be 0 before updating) to the Content ID you just copied.
 The result should look similar to:
 ```
 	libraries['accordion_widget_builder.css'] = { contentID: '694227' };
 ```
 * Find the search result for "Accordion Widget Builder JavaScript Library" and copy its Content ID.
 It should be a number like 694228.
-* Update the library_loader.js file line for "accordion_widget_builder.js" and update the content ID variable (it should be 0 before updating) to the Content ID copied in the previous step.
+* Update the library_loader.js file line for "accordion_widget_builder.js" and update the content ID variable (it should be 0 before updating) to the Content ID you just copied.
 The result should look similar to:
 ```
 	libraries['accordion_widget_builder.js'] = { contentID: '694228' };
 ```